GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-11-gn-crossmap-gem.md

 A hackathon group which worked on crossmapping produced a [code][hackathon_crossmap] which would compare checklists against Catalogue of Life.
 The `gn_crossmap` program I am releasing is based heavily on what we learned during the hackathon.
-Crossmaping code is mostly based on input from [Rui Figueira][rui] and [Wouter Koch][wouter].
+Crossmaping code is mostly based on use cases from [Rui Figueira][rui] and [Wouter Koch][wouter].
 During the hackathon we also found ways to improve quality of name resolution further by:

 * Use infraspecies' rank (var., f. subsp. etc) in the matching and penalize score if ranks are different